Coby White NBA Preview vs. the Hornets

 Coby White Insights vs. the Hornets

+- White is averaging 7.2 three-point field goal attempts per game this season, which is 22.2% of his team's attempts from beyond the arc.

-- White's opponents, the Hornets, have the NBA's slowest tempo with 101.2 possessions per game, while his Bulls average the seventh-most possessions per game with 99.4.
+- White's opponents, the Hornets, have the NBA's slowest tempo with 101.0 possessions per game, while his Bulls rank 16th in possessions per game with 99.2.

-- Allowing 120.6 points per contest, the Hornets are the 25th-ranked squad in the NBA on defense.
+- Defensively, the Hornets are 25th in the NBA, conceding 120.1 points per game.

-- Giving up 45 rebounds per contest, the Hornets are the 25th-ranked team in the league.
+- The Hornets concede 44.9 rebounds per contest, ranking 24th in the league.

-- Giving up 27.9 assists per game, the Hornets are the 26th-ranked squad in the league.
+- The Hornets concede 28.0 assists per game, 26th-ranked in the NBA.

-- In terms of 3-pointers, the Hornets are ranked 21st in the league, conceding 13.7 makes per game.
+- In terms of 3-pointers, the Hornets are ranked 21st in the NBA, allowing 13.6 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!